-The Global Heat Health Information Network is an independent, voluntary, and member-driven forum of scientists, professionals, and policymakers focused on improving capacity to protect populations from the avoidable health risks of extreme ambient heat.
+The Global Heat Health Information Network is an independent, voluntary, and member-driven forum of scientists, practitioners, and policy makers focused on improving capacity to protect populations from the avoidable health risks of extreme heat in a changing climate.

 The network aims to create a common space to promote evidence-driven interventions, shared-learning, co-production of information, synthesis of priorities, and capacity building that can empower multi-disciplinary actors to take more effective and informed life-saving preparedness and planning measures.

 It seeks to be a catalyst, knowledge broker and forum for facilitating exchange and identifying needs of the most vulnerable.

 The Network brings together the work and progress of its members to create a holistic picture of the needs, science and strengths across the network to: